Vertech Academy LogoVERTECH

 #Time Management#Productivity#Motion#Todoist#Notion#Scheduling

-Open textbook with highlighted passages and a tablet showing AI-generated summaries, reading glasses, warm amber desk lamp with dramatic shadows
+Best AI for reading textbooks: Open textbook with highlighted passages and a tablet showing an AI textbook generator creating summaries, reading glasses, warm amber desk lamp with dramatic shadows

 How to Use AI to Read Textbooks Faster (2026 Guide)